 We have incurred additional legal, accounting and other expenses as a public reporting company.
 For example, we are required to comply with additional requirements of the rules and regulations of the SEC and requirements of the NASDAQ Global Market, including applicable corporate governance practices.
-In addition, we are required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
 We expect that compliance with these requirements will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 We also expect that our management and other personnel will need to divert attention from operational and other business matters to devote substantial time to these public company requirements.
 We cannot predict or estimate the amount of additional costs we may incur as a result of becoming a public company or the timing of such costs.